-Pretzels rolls made from scratch in a little over two hours.
-Believe it.
-And yes, all the requisite traits of authentic German pretzels are in attendance here—shiny, salty, perfectly burnished, densely bread-y, and reminiscent of a soft pretzel but in a handier shape.
-Smother with butter, stuff with your favorite sandwich fixings, or inhale them straight off the baking sheet.–Angie Zoobkoff
+These pretzel rolls are easy to make at home and are just like the real German deal—shiny, salty, perfectly burnished, densely bread-y, and reminiscent of a soft pretzel but in a more versatile shape.
+Smother with butter, stuff with your favorite sandwich fixings, or inhale straight off the baking sheet.–Angie Zoobkoff

-- 3 3/4 cups plus 1 tablespoon (500 grams white spelt flour or unbleached all-purpose flour, plus more for working the dough
+- 3 3/4 cups plus 1 tablespoon white spelt flour or unbleached all-purpose flour plus more for working the dough

-- 3 tablespoons (1 1/2 ounces or 40 grams) unsalted butter, melted and cooled
+- 3 tablespoons (1 1/2 oz) unsalted butter melted and cooled

 - Coarse sea salt